cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 He stole 389 bases, but was caught stealing (CS) zero times - because that statistic was not kept back then.
 Therefore, he appears to be a prolific and successful base stealer like Rickey Henderson.

+Also notice Hugh Duffy in the above SQL query screen-shot; 574 steals, zero times caught!

 ### Links/References